 If you do find something, it is best to look and not touch and remember to always return anything you find back to its home.

 Morialta and Black Hill conservation parks are also home to some of the state’s rarer animals like the Cunningham’s skink.
 If you’re lucky, you can find these elusive skinks in family groups sunning themselves high up on rock ledges.

 The chestnut-rumped heathwren is another iconic endangered species known to live in both parks, while southern brown bandicoots are found in Morialta.

 You’ll need a keen eye to see these critters – try hiking where the best habitat is along the Summit Hike in Black Hill or around Rocky Hill and Hikers Hill in Morialta.
 I wish you the best of luck!

-Throughout the month of July, Morialta and Black Hill conservation parks are being celebrated as Park of Month.
+Throughout the month of May, Morialta Conservation Park is being celebrated as Park of Month.
 There are heaps of events and activities to get involved in and explore the park – check the website for all the details or keep an eye on the National Parks and Wildlife Service SA facebook page.

 With all this talk of waterfalls, are you interested to know which other parks to find one?
 Check out our list ofwaterfall-worthy national parks.